crossbeam-rs/crossbeam/crossbeam-deque/README.md

 ## Compatibility

-The minimum supported Rust version is 1.36.
-Any change to this is considered a breaking change.
+Crossbeam Deque supports stable Rust releases going back at least six months, and every time the minimum supported Rust version is increased, a new minor version is released.
+Currently, the minimum supported Rust version is 1.36.

 ## License